 How much are tickets?
-The festival is FREE! . . . thanks to the kind support of numerous sponsors, donors, in-kind laborers, and the extensive year-round volunteer work of the festival committee.
-However, donations are greatly appreciated to keep the festival free.
-You may make donations in any of the festive donation barrels in the park or at the merchandise tent, or see donor levels of giving and how to donate under our Donor tab
+The festival is FREE! . . . thanks to the kind support of numerous sponsors, donors, in-kind laborers, the extensive year-round work of the all-volunteer festival co-coordinators and planning group, and the work of the town manager and fest chair, and the summer interns.
+See the Sponsor tab for our 2018 supporters.
+Donations and volunteers are greatly appreciated to keep the festival free.

-Who are the performers?
+Who are this year's main performers and singer-songwriter showcase artists?
 Please see music tabs for all musicians and see the singer-songwriter tab.

 What activities are there for children?
 We have many!
 Please see the schedule and kids' activities.